thin-edge/thin-edge.io-specs/src/software-management/thin-edge-json-mapping-to-from-c8y.md

 ```

 - [+] User can know which type of package.
-- [-] If user want to install a new version of package, we have to force user to name `<type>:<package>` in C8Y's software repository.
+- [-] If user want to install a new version of package, we have to force user to name `<software>:<type>` in C8Y's software repository.
-- [-] It forces duplicated work on user, along with Proposal in [How to tell that we want to install from the standard repository](#how-to-tell-that-we-want-to-install-from-the-standard-repository-eg-apt-install-collectd).
+- [-] It forces duplicated work on user, along with Proposal in [How to know that we want to install from the standard repository](#how-to-know-that-we-want-to-install-from-the-standard-repository-eg-apt-install-collectd).

 ## Runtime